 Bryson City May be a Small Town, but We Celebrate Holidays in a Big Way!

 The streets are decorated with holiday lights and garlands; and our shops offer plenty of gifts and one-of-a-kind arts and crafts, as well as tasty foods and wines.
 Scroll down for all events.
+NOTE: These are 2017 event dates.
+Check back for 2018.

 Take time for a visit with the old Appalachian Toymaker, located in the Storytelling Center across the parking lot from the train depot.
 Watch the toymaker create handcrafted wooden toys and listen to a holiday story or two.